MicrosoftDocs/SupportArticles-docs/Office/Client/project/eventing-service-error-when-changing-user-status-to-inactive-microsoft-project.md

 - Microsoft Project
 ---

-# “Eventing service” error message when changing the status of users to inactive in Microsoft Project
+# "Eventing service" error message when changing the status of users to inactive in Microsoft Project

+> [!NOTE]
+> **Office 365 ProPlus** is being renamed to **Microsoft 365 Apps for enterprise**.
+For more information about this change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).

 ## Symptoms
 When you deactivate a user in Microsoft Project, you see the following message: